Podcast Annotation Format

 Disambiguating company vs brand

 The company and brand types overlap in practice: most brands belong to a company, and many companies are referred to by their brand name.
 The following guidance is non-normative.
 Producers MAY disregard it.
-It is offered as a consistency tool to keep annotator judgment from drifting between coin flips, particularly for automated producers.
+It is offered as a consistency tool to keep annotator judgment from drifting between coin flips, for automated producers in particular.

 The rule is a role test, not an ontology test.
 Tag based on how the name is being used in the surrounding utterance, not on what the entity ontologically is.